-Winston here is sitting in the Chestnut Tree Café, after his release from Ministry of Love.
+Winston here is sitting in the Chestnut Tree Café, after his release from the Ministry of Love.

-The chestnut tree symbolizes chastity, honesty and justice; hence, the Party too.
-In fact, it represents irony that in the name of justice, honesty and chastity only betrayal occurs.
-Thus, it shows alteration of moral values leading to destruction of human feelings like love.
+The chestnut tree symbolizes chastity, honesty, and justice; hence, the Party too.
+In fact, it represents irony that, in the name of justice, honesty, and chastity, only betrayal occurs.
+Thus, it shows alteration of moral values leading to the destruction of human feelings like love.

 - Symbol: Chestnut tree symbolizes justice, honesty and chastity